Zehina/Webtoon-Downloader/CONTRIBUTING.md

 Now you can make your changes locally.

-6. Don't forget to add test cases for your added functionality to the `tests` directory.
+6. Don't forget to add test cases for your added functionality to the `tests` directory if possible.

 7. When you're done making changes, check that your changes pass the formatting tests.